crypticnfk/AnbeShivam-Celo/README.md

 ### Setting up the client

-Go to the client directory
+Go to the /client directory

 ```bash
   cd client